Principal Investigator

 Lucy McClellan

-Lucy is a first-year student in the Clinical Psychology PhD program at George Mason University.
+Lucy is a third-year student in the Clinical Psychology PhD program at George Mason University.
 She received her B.A. in Psychology and English from the University of North Carolina at Chapel Hill in 2021.
 After graduating, Lucy was a Clinical Research Coordinator in the Gender Development Program at Children’s National Hospital, using fMRI and neuropsychological testing to study cognitive and mental health trajectories of gender-diverse youth.
 Her research interests include the impact of social relationships on adolescent mental health trajectories, as well as related neurocognitive mechanisms and differences by sex and gender.

-Laboratory Managers
+Laboratory Manager

 Post-Baccalaureate Research Assistants